SpenceKonde/ATTinyCore/avr/extras/Ref_Internals.md

 ```

-## The following identify board variants (various cores have used both styles of defines, so both are provided here to maximize compatibility).
+## The following identify board variants (various cores have used both styles of defines, so both are provided here to maximize compatibility)

 ```c
 #define ATTINYX4 1